Skip to content

 J-Curve vs Stairs

-As Molly says: “The much more fun careers are like jumping off cliffs and you do fall, but then you climb out way beyond where the stairs could ever get you.”
+The much more fun careers are like jumping off cliffs and you do fall, but then you climb out way beyond where the stairs could ever get you.

-This requires embracing the “Professional Idiot” phase.
-When you take a role you aren’t qualified for, you will feel stupid for about six months.
+This requires embracing the Professional Idiot phase.
+When you take a role you’re not qualified for, you will feel stupid for about six months.
 Ask the dumb questions.
-That’s how you unlock the learning.
-If you feel comfortable, you probably aren’t on a J-Curve.
+That’s how the learning unlocks.

 The Waterline Model